Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 We aren’t getting the whole picture.

-It’s true that protein-based is a more traditional platform when compared to mRNA; that’s their intended context when it’s said Novavax uses older tech…
+It’s true that protein-based is a more traditional platform when compared to mRNA; that’s their intended context when it’s said that Novavax uses older tech…

 And it had some really great results.